jaymoz/ROI_tool/README.md

     cd backend
     python3 application.py
     ```
    Make sure no other application runs on any of these two hosts.
-The website has been programmed to automatically run on localhost:3000 and localhost:5000.
+The website has been programmed to run on localhost:3000 and localhost:5000 automatically.

+5. The dataset for testing the tool is accessible in the dataset folder of the repository.

 ## AROhI Demo